 In 1973, Pelletier and Feingold described a young male who was seen at the Boston Floating Hospital with short stature, delayed speech and unusually triangular facial appearance.
 A further report of a similar case was published by Leisti et al. who had seen their patient at the Harbor General Hospital, Torrance, California.
 They suggested the term Floating Harbor Syndrome.

-There are under a 100 recognized individuals with a diagnosis of Floating Harbor Syndrome worldwide (2018).
+The number of recognized individuals with a diagnosis of Floating Harbor Syndrome worldwide is estimated to be around 1000 (2022).

 Physical Attributes can include: